eric-brechemier/masteringid-horizon/400-INSTRUCTIONAL-ANALYSIS.md

 * how to restrict its access
 * what is a legitimate purpose to access sensitive information
-* how to replace sensitive information with aggregates or anonymous information when sensitive details or not necessary for the task
+* how to replace sensitive information with aggregates or anonymous information when sensitive details is not necessary for the task

 ### Preventing Exploits of Employee Privileges Through Phishing